tjlee1220/WebExp/docs/howto.rst

     left side, and '3' could represent the trial's condition, which will be explained later on.

 * The *block_id* column holds the id number of the block that the trial is a part of.
   The 'stims' column contains a serialized php array (See 'Setting up a new task') that describes which stimuli will be presented during that trial.

 * The *correct* column also contains a serialized php array that describes the feedback given by each stimulus in the trial.

 * The *condition* column holds 1, 2, 3, 4, or 0.
 '1' denotes a trial that always provides positive feedback.
 '2' denotes
   a congruent trial, this could mean that if a yellow stimulus is presented on the left, then the subject wil receive positive feedback, but if the yellow stimulus is presented on the right, the subject will receive neutral feedback.
   '3' denotes an incongruent trial, this could mean that if a yellow stimulus is presented on the left, the subject will receive neutral feedback for a correct response but will receive positive feedback if the yellow stimulus in presented on the right side.
 Condition '4' denotes a trial that is never rewarding and will always provide neutral feedback for a correct response.
 Condition '0' is used for testing phases where no feedback is provided to the subject.

 Stimulus_Images
 ---------------

-The *stimulus_images* table contains all the information on the images used as stimuli in the blocks.
+* The *stimulus_images* table contains all the information on the images used as stimuli in the blocks.
 The first column is the Primary_id which tracks each entry into the table.

-The next column is 'exp_id' which contains an integer to associate each image with conditions defined in the 'experiments' table.
+* The next column is 'exp_id' which contains an integer to associate each image with conditions defined in the 'experiments' table.
 These conditions include randomization, preservation of stimulus mapping , and stimulus grouping.

-The 'stim_id' column helps keep track of each image in its individual block.
+* The *stim_id* column helps keep track of each image in its individual block.

-The 'img' column contains the source url of the image so it can be loaded within the program.
+* The *img* column contains the source url of the image so it can be loaded within the program.

-'stim_grp' is used group to stimuli together if they are to be presented together.
+* *stim_grp* is used group to stimuli together if they are to be presented together.

-The 'notes' column is once again optional and is used to provide any extra description of the image.
+* The *notes* column is once again optional and is used to provide any extra description of the image.